DMTN-214

 _images/kowl_consumers.png

 Kowl has many more capabilities.
-See the official Kowl documentation [2] for more.
+See the official Kowl documentation [Kowl: A Web UI for Apache Kafka, n.d.] for more.

 Note: Do not use –network=host, as the current behavior doesn’t allow docker to publish port 8080 and you won’t be able to access the Kowl through the local host.